ibm-cloud-docs/event-notifications/en-create-template.md

 }
 ```

-2. While creating template to enable personalisation add a placeholder in the html handlebars format
+**Step 2: While creating template to enable personalisation add a placeholder in the html handlebars format**

 ```JSON
 {{ibmenreferer personalisation ibmenmailto 'name'}}